How to Choose the Best Family Health Insurance in the UAE

 - The rest of the UAE: In Ajman, Fujairah, Ras al Khaimah, Sharjah, and Umm Al Quwain, employers are not legally obligated to pay for either their employees’ or their employee’s dependents’ health insurance.

 It’s worth noting that UAE healthcare facilities must offer emergency care to patients, regardless of whether they have a valid medical insurance plan.
-Even so, getting health insurance for your dependents is highly recommended.
+Even so, getting health insurance for your dependents is still highly recommended.

 In Dubai, the Essential Benefits Plan offers the minimum level of health insurance coverage that is required by law.
 According to the UAE law, foreigners living in Dubai can have insurance cover up to AED 150,000 annually.